Fiesta Modes

 GIF Mode

-GIF mode takes a series of photos and combines them to create a short animated video capture, similar to a slideshow.
+GIF Mode takes a series of photos and combines them to create a short animated video capture, similar to a slideshow.

-You can adjust how many photos are taken, how fast photo cycle animation plays, and how much time each photo displays before switching to the next photo in the animation.
+You can adjust how many photos are taken, how fast the photo cycle animation plays, and how much time each photo displays before switching to the next photo in the animation.

 GIFs are exported as MP4 videos, so they are compatible across all devices and social media platforms.